×

 Adrift in the Hydrosphere

 The total amount of water on Earth is equal to roughly 330 million cubic miles.
 Every cubic mile of water is equal to more than 1 trillion gallons and it never sits still.
 Water coexists with itself in all forms.
-It does so simultaneously across the planet as a solid, a liquid and in a gaseous state.
-It can be all at once – ice, steam, vapor, snow, fog, dew, rain or cloud.
-The planet’s hydrosphere borders the cryosphere.
-It lies over and around the lithosphere.
-In constant changing patterns, in complex chemical interchanges, they form the ecosphere and the ecosystem that sustains us.
+It does so simultaneously across the planet as a solid, a liquid and in a gaseous state in complex chemical interchanges.

 Universe Truth